DACA UPDATE - October 7, 2022

 The August 3, 2022 decision of the New York court is available here.

 What does the New York court’s August 3, 2022 order mean?

 The ruling is a disappointment for the nearly 100,000 class members whose applications are stuck in limbo.
 This ruling shows the Biden administration refuses to do things they could have done, such as allowing people whose DACA expired more than one year ago to renew or process further the applications of first-time applicants whose applications are now pending.
 However, the decision does not change the status quo.

 Does the New York court’s August 3, 2022 order change the DACA program?

-For now, nothing has changed.
-As of April 7, 2022, Plaintiffs have only had a conference with the New York court denied Plaintiffs’ request for limited relief for first-time DACA applicants and renewal applicants whose previous grants of DACA expired more than a year ago.
+No. As of August 3, 2022, the New York court denied Plaintiffs’ request for limited relief for first-time DACA applicants and renewal applicants whose previous grants of DACA expired more than a year ago.
 Those who hold DACA can continue to renew their deferred action and work permits.
 The government is still not granting first-time applications or applications from those whose DACA has lapsed for more than one year.
-As the court process moves forward, we will keep this information updated.

 What does this mean for first-time DACA applicants?